RocksterMan208/Base-GL/readme.md

 - glm
 - OpenGL (typically handled through the installation of mesa on linux filesystems)

+Certain libraries I will make CMake download for you.

 ### To compile:
 You can compile with these following commands.</br>
 ```